-- Vacation-FLSA Exempt employees shall accrue vacation leave with pay in (c) accordance with the following schedule: - (1) Less than 1-1/2 years continuous employment 120 hours/year 148 hours/year - (2) After 1-1/2 years up to 7 1/2 years - (3) After 7-1/2 years up to 15 years 188 hours/year - (4) After 15 years up to 25 years - (5) Seven (7) additional hours for each completed year of service in excess of twenty-five (25) years. - (6) Employees shall accrue vacation on a per pay period payroll basis. - (d) FLSA Exempt Employees Maximum Vacation Accrual.
+- (b) Vacation FLSA Exempt employees shall accrue vacation leave with pay in accordance with the following schedule:

+- (2) After one and one-half (1-1/2) up to seven and one-half (7-1/2) years continuous employment.......148 hours/year.

+- (5) Thereafter, seven (7) additional hours for each completed year of service in excess of twenty-five (25) years. - (6) Employees shall accrue vacation on a per pay period basis. - (d) FLSA Exempt Employees Maximum Vacation Accrual.
 Employees reaching the maximum hours shall stop accruing additional hours until they are below the caps listed here.
-No vacation hours may be added to sick leave balances.
+No vacation hours may be added to sick leave.